Thursday, 17 October 2019

 Therefore, I will repeat in the Lingua Franca of the age, what I have written in German.

-Years after an adequate copy of the Qur'ān was set and printed in St. Petersburg (later in Kazan)
+In 1834, years after an adequate copy of the Qur'ān was set and printed in St. Petersburg (later in Kazan)

 and when lithograph copies began to be produced in India and Persia,